Chalz358/My-Perfume-Project/README.md

-Hello!
+Hi there!
-This is the perfume project i have made with reference of errormakescleaver youtube page it's based on 70% of HTML and 30% of CSS
+This perfume project, which I created using the errormakescleaver YouTube page as a model, is 70% HTML and 30% CSS.
+I also added more images and material to it.
-And i have add extra images and content in this project Thank you.
+Thank you.